 When Okra Is Not a Good Choice

 Okra may not be a good fit for dogs with sensitive digestion or dogs that do not handle extra fiber well.
-In those cases, even a generally safe vegetable may not be worth the experiment.
+In those cases, okra may not be worth testing just because it appears on a safe-vegetable list.

 Other Vegetables That May Be Easier